NuID/transit/README.md

 ## From Clojure and ClojureScript

-This library smooths over the interface differences between `transit-clj` and `transit-cljs`, which are likely temporary ideosyncrasies.
+This library smooths over the interface differences between `transit-clj` and `transit-cljs`, which are likely temporary idiosyncrasies.
 This library will be phased out if the `transit` implementations converge on a common API.

 ### tools.deps: